street gangs have seized control.

 - I Surrender, Suckers: At the end of stage 3 of plan B, Jean Bonbeur joins your gang, only to immediately open fire on you.*

-- Jack-of-All-Stats: Mitch Cassidy, who is fairly easy to use long combo strings with, still has average stats and damage.
+- Mitch Cassidy, who is fairly easy to use long combo strings with, still has average stats and damage.

 - Half the characters are average in their stats (save for one that is below average).
 The actual use of them are what makes them different.
 For example: Dr.Klaus has the same stats as Mitch Cassidy, except he cannot jump high without utilizing his special attack, and his combo strings are trickier to pull off.